Maritime

 by Stephen Richardson

 ...it is precisely the sort of record that is immensely important for enhancing our understanding of human affairs. ...The diary that has become a book reveals the light and shade of daily life, punctuated by terrifying moments.
-This was the real stuff of the war at sea and it has been telling... more...
+This was the real stuff of the war at sea and it has been tellingly cap... more...

 Sea Like a MirrorSea Like a Mirror